Retrofit timeline planner

 Each energy improvement has an optimal window relative to financial events in a homeowner or landlord’s calendar.
 EPC improvements need to be completed, assessed, and certified before the remortgage application to unlock a green mortgage rate from day one of the new deal.
 Heat pump installations that require MCS certification and Boiler Upgrade Scheme applications take three to four months from first contact to completion, meaning the planning needs to start well before the intended installation date.
 Improvements carried out just after a fixed rate renewal are not wrong, but they defer the mortgage rate benefit by the full length of the new deal.

 This planner takes your upcoming financial events (remortgage date, planned sale, tenancy end) alongside the improvements you are planning and your current property profile, and produces a recommended phased schedule showing when each improvement is optimally timed.
 It also flags dependency conflicts (insulation must come before a heat pump to meet BUS eligibility), timing risks (improvements that cannot realistically be completed before an event on current lead times), and opportunities to align improvements with windows that maximise their financial return.
-All recommendations are illustrative planning guidance, not financial advice.
+All recommendations are illustrative planning guidance, not financial advice; for the borrowing routes typically used to fund these improvements, see our guide to home improvement loans.

 At a Glance